 Melanoma is not as common as other “nonmelanoma” skin cancers.
-It strikes more than 60,000 people in the United States annually as compared to more than one million cases of nonmelanoma skin cancer.
+It strikes more than 70,000 people in the United States annually as compared to more than one million cases of nonmelanoma skin cancer.
 Nonmelanoma skin cancers rarely spread to other parts of the body, but melanomas are far more prone to spread.
-Melanomas account for about 10 – 20 percent of all skin cancers, but result in approximately 90 percent of all skin cancer-related deaths.
-Close to 8,000 people diagnosed with melanoma each year will die of the disease.
+Melanomas account for less than 5 percent of all skin cancers, but result in approximately 75 percent of all skin cancer-related deaths.
+Each year, over 9,000 people with melanoma will die of the disease.

 Over the years the incidence and mortality rates of melanoma have increased.
 Melanoma most often affects those with lighter skin; however, some areas like Japan and Puerto Rico have recently seen a rise in melanoma cases.

 A study comparing Hispanics, Asians, and African-Americans suggested that racial differences may contribute to the risk of developing this disease.
 In this investigation, more than half of Hispanics studied developed melanoma in the head and neck as well as extremities; Asians have the lowest incidence of melanoma, although studies have not yet discovered why; and African-Americans, more often in males, were diagnosed with melanoma mostly on the foot.